 Panthers going back to Stanley Cup Final, top Rangers 2-1 to win East title in 6 games

+“We touched it last year and it didn’t work for us,” Bennett said of ignoring the trophy, the one presented to the Eastern Conference champions.
+“So, we thought we’d try something different this year.”

-The Panthers — who lost the final to Vegas last year — won the Eastern Conference Final in six games.
-Florida will face either Edmonton or Dallas for the Cup, the title series set to start on June 8.
+The Panthers — who lost the Cup final to Vegas last year — won the East title series in six games.
+Florida will face either Edmonton or Dallas for the Cup, that series set to start on June 8.

 Artemi Panarin scored with 1:40 left and Igor Shesterkin stopped 32 shots for the Rangers, who had a 2-1 lead in the series — then lost three straight, costing them their season.
 It was New York’s longest losing streak since mid-January and means that, for the 11th consecutive year, the team that finishes with the NHL’s best regular season record won’t go on to win the Stanley Cup.